-Major features of the USB IntelliHead are as follows:
+Major features of the Swipe Reader are as follows:

-- Powered through the USB no external power supply required - Hardware Compatible with PC or any computer or terminal with a USB interface - Bi-directional card reading - Reads encoded data that meets ANSI/ISO/AAMVA/JIS Type 2 standards and others such as ISO track 1 format on track 2 or 3 - Reads up to three tracks of card data - Compatible with USB specification Revision 1.1 - Compatible with HID specification Version 1.1 - Can use standard Windows HID driver for communications.
-No third part device driver is required. - Programmable USB serial number descriptor - Programmable USB Interrupt In Endpoint polling interval - Non-volatile memory for configuration storage - Ability to convert to Keyboard Emulation mode of operation
+- Powered through the USB no external power supply required - Hardware Compatible with PC or any computer or terminal with a USB interface - Bi-directional card reading - Reads encoded data that meets ANSI/ISO/AAMVA standards and others such as ISO track 1 format on track 2 or 3. - Reads up to three tracks of card data - LED for status - Compatible with USB specification Revision 1.1 - Compatible with HID specification Version 1.1 - Can use standard Windows HID driver for communications.
+No third part device driver is required. - Programmable USB serial number descriptor - Programmable USB Interrupt In Endpoint polling interval - Non-volatile memory for configuration storage - Built-in 6 foot USB cable - Ability to convert to Keyboard Emulation mode of operation (new in June 2005)